SchwabeDE/ros-maze/README.md

 Connected data points are determined based on a threshold of their distance from each other.

     _The image below shows an example of classified data points marked with a frame.
-Notice that data point groups smaller than 20 are ignored by further algorithmns (marked with white dotted frame)._<br />
+Notice that data point groups smaller than 20 are ignored by further algorithms (marked with white dotted frame)._<br />
 ![Classified Datapoints](readme_files/classifiedDatapoints.png)
 1. Calculate the average (arithmetic mean) and standard deviation of each data point group and add to list.
 1. Choose list with preferably most elements, furthermost average distance and lowest standard deviation.
 This approach makes it very likely that a data point group referring to a wall instead of another object is chosen.
 1. Get absolute index of the middle point from the chosen data point group.<br />
-_The cyan arrow in the image above depicts an example for a chosen data point out of all groups._
+_The cyan arrow in the image above depicts an example for a chosen data point among all groups._
 1. Calculate the required rotation of the robot in degree to face this middle data point.
 1. Let the robot rotate based on `/odom` quaternion data.
 The quaternion data is converted into degree for easier handling.
 1. Approach the wall until a threshold distance from the wall is reached, then stop.